yairgil/Docker-Provider/README.md

 ```
 > Note: format of the imagetag will be `ci<release><MMDDYYYY>`. possible values for release are test, dev, preview, dogfood, prod etc.

-If you prefe to build docker provider shell bundle and image separately, then you can follow below instructions
+If you prefer to build docker provider shell bundle and image separately, then you can follow below instructions

 ##### Build Docker Provider shell bundle
 ```